hoppscotch/docs/content/en/quickstart/graphql.md

 ## Demo

 Let's try some interesting examples to get a feel of Hoppscotch's Grapql Interface.
-To know more about the components check <nuxt-link to='/graphql'>GraphQl Editor </nuxt-link>
+To know more about the components check [GraphQL section](/graphql).

 ### Making a Query